 The program of study focuses on basic aspects of combustion, such as the properties of flames and fuels and pollution; applications of combustion to practical systems like engines and burners; design and optimization of systems that use combustion; and environmental considerations like pollution generation, control, transport and effect.

 The design of surface vehicles is an aspect of mechanical engineering that emphasizes the development of more environmentally-benign vehicles that can provide transportation while using fewer resources.
 Innovations in this field require competence in vehicle dynamics, propulsion and engine concepts, control of power transmission, and construction of lightweight manufacturable structures and systems.
 Researchers in this field also study alternatively-fueled power systems, including electric drives, are also studied.

 Suggested courses (NOTE: courses may or may not apply to major requirements; check with a major advisor): Aerospace Science and Engineering 127, 129; Civil and Environmental Engineering 130, 149, 163; Engineering 122, 160; Mechanical Engineering 121, 134, 139, 152.

 This area of interest emphasizes the fundamentals of heat transfer and thermodynamics and their application to the design of advanced engineering systems.
 The objective of this program of study is to introduce the fundamental processes of heat transfer and thermodynamics in complex engineering systems to enable more efficient, cost-effective and reliable designs with less environmental pollution and impact.
 An understanding of heat transfer and thermodynamics is required for the design of efficient, cost-effective systems for power generation (including advanced energy conversion systems), propulsion (including combustion engines and gas turbines), heat exchangers, industrial processes, refining and chemical processing.
 This area of interest is important to many industries—aerospace, defense, automotive, metals, glass, paper and plastic, as well as to the thermal design of electronic and computer packages.

-Suggested courses (NOTE: courses are approved to satisfy Restricted Elective requirement): Aerospace Science and Engineering 138; Mechanical Engineering 161, 163.
+Suggested courses (NOTE: courses are approved to satisfy Restricted Elective requirement): Aerospace Science and Engineering 138; Mechanical Engineering 161, 163, 164.